 Meaning: Emotionally overwhelming

-Example: The news weighed as heavy as a soldier’s burden.
+Example: The news weighed as heavily as a soldier’s burden.

 29. Like silence after an explosion